 In 2019, the City of Battle Creek hired PFate and Associates LLC to assess the housing and community development delivery system in Battle Creek.
-The 92 page report covers the current housing market, community development ecosystem conditions, strengths and gaps in the city's
+The 92 page report covers the current housing market, community development ecosystem conditions, strengths and gaps in the city's housing and neighborhoods strategies, national best practices for creating vital cities, the state of nonprofit capacity and identification of opportunities for expanded impact, and recommendations for strengthening the ecosystem and building a more vital community.
+The report can be found online at: <http://battlecreekmi.gov/181>.

 The primary focus in the coming year will be to address the limited current delivery system capacity due to not having a strong housing development organization.
 There are many fine organizations with competent leaders working on various aspects of housing and community development.
 However, the report found that the system would benefit from the presence of one or more housing development organizations with a social enterprise ethos, organizations that are both mission driven and business-like, with the ability to attract and deploy new capital and work at scale.